-Green Card & Other Essays: A collection of first-person writings on immigration
+Green Card & Other Essays: A collection of first-person essays on immigration

 Praise for Green Card from James Silas Rogers, Author, Irish-American Autobiography and editor, New Hibernia Review

 The Merrimack Valley Magazine

 Read the MVM’s complete review of Green Card here: